Brown Building (Manhattan): History

-The New York City Fire Department did not have the proper equipment to battle the fire, such as the ladder, which “could only reach the sixth floor, fully two floors below the level of fire".
+The New York City Fire Department did not have the proper equipment to battle the fire.
+For example, their ladder “could only reach the sixth floor, fully two floors below the level of fire".
 The factory owners Max Blanck and Isaac Harris were charged with “criminal negligence”, and faced multiple lawsuits from the victims’ families.
 As a result of this fire, there were several new building and safety regulations, “such as mandatory fire drills, periodic fire inspections, working fire hoses, sprinklers, exit signs and fire alarms, doors that swung in the direction of travel and stairway size restrictions.”
 The fire led to wide-ranging legislation requiring improved factory safety standards and helped spur the growth of the International Ladies' Garment Workers' Union.

 The building survived the fire and was refurbished.
-Three plaques on the southeast corner of the building commemorate the women and men who lost their lives in the fire.

-NYU began to use the eighth floor of the building for a library and classrooms in 1916.
+Three plaques on the southeast corner of the building commemorate the women and men, who lost their lives in the fire.
+In 1916, NYU began to use the eighth floor of the building for a library and classrooms.
 Real estate speculator and philanthropist Frederick Brown later bought the building and subsequently donated it to the university in 1929, when it was renamed the Brown Building.
 In 2002, the building was incorporated into the Silver Center for Arts and Science.